CP-93129

-CP-93129 is a drug which acts as a potent and selective serotonin 5-HT_{1B} receptor agonist, with approximately 150x and 200x selectivity over the closely related 5-HT_{1D} and 5-HT_{1A} receptors.
+CP-93129 is a drug which acts as a potent and selective serotonin 5-HT_{1B} receptor agonist, with approximately 150-fold and 200-fold selectivity over the closely related serotonin 5-HT_{1D} and 5-HT_{1A} receptors.
 It is used in the study of 5-HT_{1B} receptors in the brain, particularly their role in modulating the release of other neurotransmitters.
+It produces antiaggressive effects in rodents.